Inside the Mob: 15 Photos That Capture the Mafia’s Grip on the 1960s

 By the 1960s, the American Mafia wasn’t just operating in the shadows — it was woven into the fabric of daily life, from neighborhood unions to casinos.
 While the FBI scrambled to catch up, mob bosses sat in corner booths, strolled the sidewalks, and paid their lawyers top dollar.
-Here are 15 photos that offer a glimpse into the lives of wiseguys during the ’60s.
+Here are over a dozen photos that offer a glimpse into the lives of wiseguys during the ’60s.

 9. Peter Magaddino’s Arrest After the FBI Found $500,000 in His Home (1968)